maxitg/SetReplace/README.md

 Out[] = {3, 5, 8}
 ```

-`SetReplaceList` can be used to see the set after each replacement (here a list is omitted on the right-hand side of the rule, which can be done if the subset only contains a single element):
+`SetReplaceList` can be used to see the set after each replacement (here a list is omitted on the right-hand side of the rule, which can be done if the subset only contains a single element).
+Similar to `SetReplace`, if the number of steps is [`Infinity`](https://reference.wolfram.com/language/ref/Infinity.html), it's equivalent to `SetReplaceFixedPointList`:

 ```
 In[] := SetReplaceList[{1, 2, 5, 3, 6}, {a_, b_} :> a + b, Infinity]